 These were the set of notes I received a satisfactory grade on which allowed me to pass the class.

 Spanish 111 was one of the classes I was most nervous to take as I came into my first semester at Longwood.
 I took three semesters of Spanish in high school and did well, but my teacher was very good.
 I was scared that Professor Sergio would expect our Spanish to be of a certain standard.
 Although he did expect that, and challenged my class through the Spanish language he made it clear he understood we were all learning.
 His class was well organized, and I decided to take him again for Spanish 211 for second semester because I enjoyed his teaching methods so much.
 Below is my first essay I wrote for his class describing myself, my life, and what I like.

-I hope that in the past four years at Longwood have been nothing but good to you.
-I hope that you have made the dean’s list, and have accomplished an awesome gpa.
+I hope the past four years at Longwood have been nothing but good to you.
+I hope that you have made the dean’s list, and have accomplished an awesome GPA.
 I know that you really wanted to study abroad in Scandinavia through the Danish Institute of Study Abroad.
-I wish for you that your study abroad trip was amazing no matter where you ended up going, and that you made memories that will last a lifetime.
+I wish that your study abroad trip was amazing no matter where you ended up going, and that you made memories and learned things that will help you in your life.
 I hope that you had an amazing and educational internship, and that you know what you want to do after graduation.
+I hope that you will end up working in the FBI, and helping to change peoples lives.
+My expectation for you is that no matter what challenges you faced like graduating college and having to find a real job will only have made you stronger.
 Lastly, I hope that Longwood and the community here has grown on you so much you do not want to leave at all, but know you have to.